ryancdickson/chromerootprogram/policy.md

 | Technically Constrained Non-TLS Subordinate CA | EKU is present and does not include id-kp-serverAuth or anyExtendedKeyUsage. | Minimally expected to be audited as defined in Section 8.7 of the BRs (self-audit). |
 | All others | N/A | Minimally expected to be audited as defined in Section 8.7 of the BRs (self-audit). |

-\*\* while existing CA certificates trusted by Chrome MAY have EKU values as described in this table, Applicant PKI hierarchies MUST remain [dedicated to only TLS server authentication use cases](?tab=t.0#heading=h.5ps8ijupscp6)
+\*\* while existing CA certificates trusted by Chrome MAY have EKU values as described in this table, Applicant PKI hierarchies MUST remain [dedicated to only TLS server authentication use cases](#32-promote-use-of-dedicated-tls-server-authentication-pki-hierarchies)

 \*\*\* accepted on a discretionary basis

 #### 4.1 Annual Audits
 All Chrome Root Program Participant CAs MUST retain an unbroken, contiguous audit coverage.

 Recurring "complete" (i.e., "full", "full system", or "full re-assessment") audits MUST occur at least once every 365 calendar days (or 366 calendar days in a leap year).
-These audits MUST begin once a CA's key material has been generated and MUST continue until the corresponding root CA's key material has been destroyed or is no longer included in the Chrome Root Store.
+These audits MUST begin once a CA’s key material has been generated and MUST continue until the corresponding root CA’s key material has been destroyed or is no longer included in the Chrome Root Store.

 Applicant PKI hierarchies MUST provide evidence of at least one complete audit by disclosing the applicable ETSI Audit Attestation Letter(s) or WebTrust Assurance Report(s) to the CCADB prior to submitting a CCADB Root Inclusion Request to Google Chrome.
 The initial complete audit SHOULD cover a period of at least 180 calendar days.

 For Applicant PKI hierarchies subject of a CCADB Root Inclusion Request submitted to Google Chrome **on or after September 15, 2025**:

 -  Except for Externally-operated CAs, when CAs in the hierarchy are assessed against:
-    -  **only a single audit scheme** (e.g., all CAs in the hierarchy are only assessed against the WebTrust scheme), they MUST fall under a single audit scope (i.e., represented in a single WebTrust Assurance Report) for the assessed criteria (e.g., (1) "WebTrust Principles and Criteria for Certification Authorities", (2) "WebTrust Principles and Criteria for Certification Authorities - Network Security", (3) "WebTrust Principles and Criteria for Certification Authorities - SSL Baseline", or (4) "WebTrust for CA - Extended Validation - SSL").
+    -  **only a single audit scheme** (e.g., all CAs in the hierarchy are only assessed against the WebTrust scheme), they MUST fall under a single audit scope (i.e., represented in a single WebTrust Assurance Report) for the assessed criteria (e.g., (1) WebTrust Principles and Criteria for Certification Authorities, (2) WebTrust Principles and Criteria for Certification Authorities - Network Security, (3) WebTrust Principles and Criteria for Certification Authorities - SSL Baseline, or (4) WebTrust for CA - Extended Validation - SSL).
     -  **multiple audit schemes** (e.g., some CAs are assessed against the WebTrust scheme and others are assessed against the ETSI scheme), all CAs assessed against each respective scheme MUST fall under a single audit scope for that scheme (i.e., all ETSI-assessed CAs are represented in a single ETSI Audit Attestation Letter, and all WebTrust CAs are represented in a single WebTrust Assurance Report) for the assessed criteria.

 #### 4.2 Ad-Hoc Audits